petbattle/system-tests/README.md

 You can run `npm run e2e:headless` if you don't want the browser popping up annoying you 🤗.

+You can run `npm run e2e -- --specs='./src/features/app.feature'` if you want to test a single feature.

 ## 🏃‍♀️Running end-to-end tests against Selenium Grid
 1. Deploy Zalenium using helm to a target namespace eg `testy-mctestface`: